k-nam/drama-explorer/README.md

 # rails-drama
-Content-based website buit with Rails and Bootstrap
+Prototype content service website with Rails and Bootstrap